DEVELOPMENTAL PSYCHOLOGY WITH RESEARCH METHODS 2 - 2022/3

 The learning and teaching methods include:

-- Two tutorials of 1 hour duration
+- Eight tutorials of one hour duration

 - Use of Surrey Learn discussion board facility